drduh/PC-Engines-APU-Router-Guide/README.md

 ## Debian

-At the GRUB menu, you may get stuck at:
+After the GRUB menu, output will get stuck at:

 ```
 Loading Linux 4.9.0-6-amd64 ...
 Loading initial ramdisk ...
 ```

-If this is the case, reboot and press `e` at the kernel selection screen in GRUB to enter edit mode, scroll down and replace the word `quiet` with:
+Reboot and select `e` at the GRUB menu to enter edit mode, scroll down and replace the word `quiet` with:

 ```
-nomodeset console=ttyS0,115200n8
+console=ttyS0,115200n8
 ```

 **Note** If arrow keys do not work in GRUB, try using emacs key bindings to navigate the text field: